top of page

 Our client list is long and varied; including institutions, governments, and individuals.
 Our institutional clients have included NGO Save the Children, the Storefront for Art + Architecture (NYC), the City of Nouméa, The cabinet of his Majesty the King Mohammed VI, OCP Group, CDG Foundation, the Royal Society of Conservation of Nature (Jordan), the Moroccan Ministry of Tourism, the Province of Guelmim, the Province of Ifrane, the city of Fez, the Ministry of Commerce of Senegal, the Moroccan Ministry of Tourism and Antiquities of Sierra Leone and many more...

-We often rely on grants and external funding to conduct research and run community co-design workshops.
+We often rely on grants and external funding to conduct self-initiated research and to run community co-design workshops and projects.
 If you'd like to support us, please visit our shop!

 Selected Awards